 When we returned to Harare two buses arrived at the stop at the same time.
 For no particular reason, except perhaps the sense of disorientation which accompanies the arrival of any bus, we chose the “Zimbabwe Omnibus Company” over “Magwizi”.
 As we rattle away “Magwizi” is in hot pursuit, but has greater acceleration and races up to within yards of “Z.O.C.”
 Finally it passes, both sets of passengers yelling and gesticulating wildly at each other.
 The “Magwizi” conductor is swinging on the door, making lunatic gestures at his rival.
 So now we are in the dust storm thrown up by “Magwizi”, which swirls in through the windows.
 Another day of danger and excitement on the buses.

-We travel on the “Tanda Tavaruwa” bus to Harare.
+We travelled once on the “Tanda Tavaruwa” bus out of Masvingo bound eventually for the Eastern Highlands – “Scotland with snakes” is how my brother described it to us.
 There is a wait at the bus station: the driver has not even got to the revving-of-the-engine-stage yet.
-But it was sort of worth it – this is actually quite a comfortable bus with soft seats.
+But it was sort of worth it – this was actually quite a comfortable bus with soft seats.
 For reasons inexplicable and unknown, the Tanda buses have the word “Mhunga” (a drought-resistant cereal plant or millet from which they make the staple food which is a thick, tasteless porridge – how can anything so bland be so disgusting was the best description I heard of this) emblazoned across the front, and for this reason, as well as their comfortable nature, they are known in Renco as Mhunga Air.
 The bus is as densely packed as ever affording no opportunity to recover from the ordeal of actually getting aboard and hoisting the rucksacks onto the roof.
 As we are pulling out of Masvingo, I see a man with a bucket in the middle reservation of the wide road washing the trees with a broom.
 For that brief moment, in the stifling heat and hubbub of the bus, I had the distinct and disquieting impression of having gone totally insane.
 The bus station in Harare is in as much of a state of emergency as the one in Masvingo.

 The next day we travel to the airport for a flight to Victoria Falls and it is then that I travelled on the crème-de-la-crème, the haut monde, blue-blood, dog’s bollocks of all buses: the airport bus from the Meikles hotel.
 And to top it all, the propellered Viscount that usually does this run has been replaced by the president’s plush personal jet, which he lends to Air Zimbawe when he is not using it.
 An equally smart (tourist bus) is there to take us to the town from the airport.